drone/docs/content/usage/faq.md

 # How can I schedule builds?

-There are no built-in scheduling capabilities (nor or any planned).
+There are no built-in scheduling capabilities.
 External scheduling tools such as cron can be used in conjunction with the official API or command line tools to execute nightly builds.

 # How do I test Docker images?